This is not lotion. This is legacy.

 OUR STORY

 My grandmother lived to be a hundred and one.
-She kept a spotless house — not for anyone watching, but because she was watching.
-Better Homes & Garden.
+She kept a spotless house, not for anyone watching, but because she was watching.
+Better Homes & Gardens.
 Southern Living.
 Essence.
 Jet.
-The magazines were stacked like scripture, teaching me that I could be an architect of the beauty in and around me.
+The magazines were stacked, teaching me that I could be an architect of the beauty in and around me.
 The Jet Beauty of the Week was my go-to.
-They were beautiful AND brilliant.
-These women had degrees, had full lives, and served as inspiration for how I was going to construct an upwardly mobile existence.
+These women were beautiful and brilliant.
+They had degrees.
+They had full lives.
+They were avatars of what was possible.

-.
 My mother's uniform was a shiny mauve lipstick and heels.
-I loved the way she looked; I could hear her coming before I saw her — the click of her heels announcing her unapologetic beauty.
-It was an announcement.
-She taught me: you don't leave this house looking any kinda way.
-You are part of a legacy that values our skin, our bodies, our shine — that is luxury.
-It means we value our family, our friends, our community — that is what survival looks like.
+I could hear her coming before I saw her with the click of heels announcing her unapologetic presence.
+She taught me that I was a part of a legacy that valued my skin, my body, my Shine.

-Shortly after, I came home to Brooklyn and made my first body butter to heal my skin with what I had.
-Vitamin E Oil.
-Tamanu Oil.
-Coconut Oil.
-Shea Butter.
-As I struggled to get it into the bottles, my friend said this could be a business.
-I said if I did, I'd call it Don't B. Ashy.
+I came home to Harlem and made body butter with what I had.
+Vitamin E oil.
+Olive oil.
+Tamanu oil.
+Coconut oil.
+Shea butter.
+As I struggled to get it into the bottles for Christmas gifts, a friend said: This could be a business.
+I immediately said if it were, I'd call it Don't B. Ashy.
 We laughed.
 It stuck.

 TO MOISTURIZE IS TO RESIST.
 TO GLOW IS TO REMEMBER.
 TO LAUGH IS TO SURVIVE.